api3dao/vitepress-docs/docs/guides/airnode/calling-an-airnode/index.md

 ::: warning Check your Network!

-Make sure you're on a Testnet before trying to deploy the contracts on-chain!
+Make sure you're on a Ethereum Sepolia testnet before trying to deploy the contracts on-chain!

 :::